Keirua/blog.keiruaprod.fr/_posts/2020-12-10-better-odds-against-my-3yo-kid.md

  - if you have a 5, your branching factor is one no matter what, but you'll win most of the time

 Now you know how to play against your 3yo ;)

+Ok, so that was a very complicated way to prove my point: **it is possible to improve your odds (here, only or certain configurations) with a simple heuristic, and to quantify the improvement**.

+Anyway, down the road we’ve learn a bunch of things about game theory, so that’s a net win.

+# Going further

+That was fun but I’ve already spent way too much time with this game.
+Here are some ideas if you think this is a serious project that deserves some more research:

+ - you can probably devise a better heuristic
+ - it’s possible to prune the encounter list a bit more.
+E.g. `red/red/red/blue/blue` vs. `yellow/yellow/yellow/green/purple` is one permutation away from `yellow/yellow/yellow/blue/blue` vs. `red/red/red/green/purple`, which asymptotically have the same odds.
+ - I wanted a simple heuristic, but the trend now is to feed every problem to a neural network.
+Maybe you could try that?
+ - Go for full tree search, it might be possible.
+If not, MCTS might help